Vertex distortion of lattice knots: Lattice Torus Knots

 \begin{definition} The \defn{x-level a}, for $a\in\Z$, of a lattice knot $K$ is the intersection of the plane $x=a$ and $K$.
 The \defn{y-level a} and \defn{z-level a} of $K$ is defined analogously for planes $y=a$ and $z=a$. \end{definition}

-Each level of a lattice knot will be empty or contain a set of disjoint arcs and/or points.

-If each level of our closed lattice curve contains no double points, then the curve is simple.
+If each level of our closed lattice curve contains no points of self-intersection, then the curve is simple.
 The $n$th partial sum of the the $y$-stick length sequence will give the $y$-level containing the $n$th $y$-stick's terminal critical vertex.

-If the terms of the partial sum sequence of $y$-stick lengths are all distinct, then $T_{p,p+1}$ contains just one arc in each $y$-level, similarly for the $x$- and $z$-stick lengths.
+If the terms of the partial sum sequence of $y$-stick lengths are all distinct, then $\mathcal{K}_p$ contains just one arc in each $y$-level, similarly for the partial sum sequence of $x$- and $z$-stick lengths.

-Moreover, a sole arc in a level of our closed curves could not intersect itself; this is a result of the stick type sequence cycling $z$-, $x$-, $y$-sticks consecutively.
-Each arc will be a figure ``$L$".

-Thus, double points of our $T_{p,p+1}$ closed curves could only occur on levels that represent repeated values in the partial sum sequence of a given stick type's length sequence.
+\begin{lemma} Self-intersections of $\mathcal{K}_p$ can only occur on levels that represent repeated values in the partial sum sequence of a given stick type's length sequence. \end{lemma} \begin{proof}